acemonstertoys/bylaws/AMTBylaws.md

 than five (5) days before the effective date of the proposed expulsion.
 The hearing will be held by the board of directors in accordance with the quorum and voting rules set forth in these bylaws applicable to the meetings of the board.
-The notice to the member of his or her proposed expulsion shall state the date, time, and place of the hearing on his or her proposed expulsion.
+The notice to the member of his, her or their proposed expulsion shall state the date, time, and place of the hearing on his, her or their proposed expulsion.

         (3)  Following the hearing, the board of directors shall decide whether or not the member should in fact be expelled, suspended, or